meteor/blaze-tutorial/tutorial/simple-todos/12-deploying.md

 > Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step12)

-In the next step we are going to provide some ideas for you to continue developing your app and more content to see next.
+In the next step we are going to provide some ideas for you to continue developing your app.